-Located at the bottom of the Cimiez hill, the Marc Chagall National Museumis one of the major museums of the Côte d'Azur capital.
-It opened in 1973 and was designed by Marc
+Located at the bottom of the hill of Cimiez, the national museum Marc Chagall is one of the major museums of the Côte d'Azur capital.
+It opened its doors in 1973 and was designed by Marc

 Chagall himself.
 It houses his permanent collection, the largest public collection of works by the artist, on the theme of the Old Testament.

-Thematisse museum is located on the first floor of the Villa des Arènes and opened its doors in 1963.
-The museum, which has been awarded the "Musée de France" label, traces Matisse's artistic career, from "Still life with books" (1890) to "Flowers and fruit" (1953).
+The matisse museum is located on the second floor of the Villa des Arènes and opened its doors in 1963.
+The museum, labeled "Musée de France", retraces Matisse's artistic career, from "Nature morte aux livres" (1890) to "Fleurs et fruits" (1953).

 It is the only one sports museum in France.
 It allows you to rediscover the values and achievements of different sports.
 Located at the foot of the Allianz Riviera stadium, it has an exhibition dedicated to the local football club OGC Nice in the Aiglons café.
 Exclusive works in the field are to be discovered.